john-french/distributed-systems-labs/grpc-async-inventory/README.md

 - Running a maven compile should now create our gRPC client and server stubs in an `InventoryServiceGrpc` class in `target/generated-sources/`, along with the `Item` and `Items` data access classes.

 ### Implementing the Service
+- Create a new package `ie.gmit.ds` in `src/main/java`.
-- Create a new class `InventoryServiceImpl` which extends `InventoryServiceGrpc.InventoryServiceImplBase`.
+- In that package, create a new class `InventoryServiceImpl` which extends `InventoryServiceGrpc.InventoryServiceImplBase`.
 We'll need to override and provide implementations for the `addItem` and `getItems` methods, as follows:

 <details>
     <summary><b>Method Implementations</b></summary>